BBC One "Oneness" idents: Components of look

 Each ident began with a tagline showing who the people are and what they are doing, and the location of where the ident is filmed.
 At the bottom of the screen, the word "Oneness" was drawn up before fading into the BBC One logo.
 Programme trailers retained the same look and design of the previous 'Circle' era, except the endboards now consist of a plain red background as opposed to a one with a circular design as before.
 Some of the idents also seemed to have been inspired/echo the themes of the past 'Rhythm & Movement' ones from before the "Circle" Era.
 End credits promotional material is changed.
 The idents were also played without voiceovers, the BBC One logo and the activity and location during regional news-opts on BBC One HD, as regional news programmes are not available on BBC One HD for financial and technical reasons.

-Following the corporate rebrand of BBC in October 2021, most of the Oneness idents were retired.
-The ones that remained were modified to suit new transition devices concurrently introduced, with the "Oneness" logo retired, and the new BBC One logo split between the top- and bottom-centre of the screen.
-The rest of the idents were retired in 2022, when BBC One changed their idents.
+Following the replacement of the normal idents during the COVID-19 pandemic from May 2020 to July 2021, most of the Oneness idents were retired (exepected Bog Snorkellers, Llanwrtyd Wells, Llama Trekkers, Armagh and Mountain Rescue Volunteers, Brecon Beacons, which were removed following the corporate rebrand of BBC in October 2021).
+The ones that remained were then modified to suit the new transition devices which were concurrently introduced, with the "Oneness" logo being retired, and the new BBC One logo being split between the top- and bottom-centre of the screen.
+The English region name below the "ONE" logo was removed, although the nations (Wales, Scotland, and Northern Ireland) continued having the nation name in every ident before every programme.

 Original set (2017–2020; 2021–2022)

 2020 UK lockdown idents (2020–2021)

 In recognition of the COVID-19 pandemic, BBC One introduced a new "lockdown"-themed series of Oneness idents on 1 May 2020, temporarily replacing the existing Oneness idents.
 Unlike other Oneness idents, they are presented as collages of themed scenes filmed in a variety of locations across the UK, rather than as a group of people in a single location.
 The idents were intended to "reflect what we're all going through".

-The idents were discontinued on 19 July 2021 (the date in which England formally lifted most of its COVID-19 restrictions, informally referred to in the press as "Freedom Day"), after which the normal Oneness idents were reintroduced.
+The idents were discontinued on 19 July 2021 (the date in which England formally lifted most of its COVID-19 restrictions, informally referred to in the press as "Freedom Day"), after which some of the normal Oneness idents were reintroduced.